jaypeeds/tweetable-code-in-apl/diamond.md

 0 0 1 0 0
 ```

-Next step, an ad-hoc vector (or  string) of characters is
-composed with a space followed by the  subset of the alphabet up to the
-"widest row" character giving ' ABC', whith the indices starting at 1:
+Next step, an ad-hoc vector (or  string) of characters is composed with a space followed by the  subset of the alphabet up to the "widest row" character giving ' ABC', whith the indices starting at 1:

 * 1 for ' '
 * 2 for 'A'
 * 3 for 'B'
 * 4 for 'C'

-Look at first lineof code when we defined N, A is also defined as the whole alphabet.
+Look at first line of code when we defined N, A is also defined as the whole alphabet.
 ```apl
 		' ',N⍴A
 ```